 National Anthem

 The host institution or agency will determine when the national anthem will be played.
+It is recommended that the anthem be played only prior to the first game of the day.

 News, Media, Press Conferences and Satellite Feeds